Lineup Magic - Captain's Reference

 Before You Arrive

 Know your roster's current skill levels.
 Confirm which players are showing up and which are absent.
-If you are close to the 23 cap, work out your lineup combinations in advance so you are not doing mental math while the opposing captain is waiting on a declaration.
-Know your Senior Skill Level player count; if you have more than two SL6+ players on the roster, that can be a concern, (and that's something lineup magic takes into consideration).
+Teams close to the 23 cap benefit from working out lineup combinations in advance rather than calculating at the table during declaration.
+Know the Senior Skill Level player count; if there are more than two SL6+ players on the roster, determine in advance which two will play.

 Coin Flip and Declaration

 The coin flip happens before the first match.
 The winner chooses whether to declare first or have the opponent declare first in match one.
 Remember: first in one, second in two, first in three.
-Keeping track of who declares first is the captain's job; disputes over the order create unnecessary friction.
+The captain is responsible for tracking the declaration order throughout the night.

 Scorekeeping

-Accurate scorekeeping is the captain's most important operational responsibility.
+Accurate scorekeeping is a core operational responsibility.
 The APA's Equalizer handicap system depends on accurate scoresheets.
-This means marking innings correctly, marking Defensive Shots (any shot where the shooter has no intent to pocket a ball), and completing all scoresheet fields before signing.
+This means marking innings correctly, marking Defensive Shots, and completing all scoresheet fields before signing.
 Both captains sign the sheet, but as the APA Manual notes, failure to sign does not constitute a dispute or protest.
-Review the sheet carefully before you sign it.
-Once it goes to Local League Management, what's done is done.
+Once submitted to Local League Management, the scoresheet is final.

 Time Guidelines